JoaoMB1337/Atec_Projeto_UFCD5412/README.md

 This program is distributed under the MIT License, granting users the freedom to use, modify, and distribute the software.
 Contributions are welcome through issues or pull requests.

 Acknowledgments
 We appreciate your consideration to contribute to the development of this Asset Management System.
-Your collaboration is essential for the success of this application
+Your collaboration is essential for the success of this application.